Project

 testing

 I conducted a paper prototype testing with a user to evaluate if my design was effective.
-The result brought a great help to the work.
+The result was a great help to the work.

 The map & schedule option:

 The user spent 8 mins to read the map & schedule.
-She used Google map to find out the nearest stop.
-Then, she checked the copper Mountain & Frisco time tables to figure out the schedule on the stop.
-It was totally 12 mins.
+She used Google Map to find out the nearest stop.
+Then, she checked the Copper Mountain & Frisco timetables to figure out the schedule for the stop.
+It was a total of 12 mins.

 The first prototype: